<> <> <> <>

 You don't have to follow a VLCD in order to lose weight.
 This is why Pilot's Weight Reset Shakes were created — to offer nutritious meal replacement shakes that keep you feeling satisfied while also losing weight.

 When used in conjunction with a low-calorie diet and medical or dietician supervision, you can make a real difference in how you feel.
-On the Rapid weight loss plan, which includes 2 shakes a day, a weekly weight loss of 2 kilos is expected.
+When consuming 2 shakes a day, a weekly weight loss of 2 kilos is generally expected.

-Another option is the Steady weight loss plan.
-The combination of 1 meal replacement shake per day and a low-calorie diet can help you lose 4% of your body weight in 12 weeks.
+For those consuming 1 meal replacement shake per day alongside a low-calorie diet, you can lose up to 4% of your body weight in 12 weeks.

 The Weight Reset Shakes are low in carbs and calories but are packed with 20 vitamins and minerals.
 In fact, each shake contains 40% of your daily vitamin needs for immunity and overall health.